Key Takeaways

 Supra Oracles and the Larger Oracle Landscape

-Supra is a multi-chain Layer 1 blockchain and oracle service provider that offers additional services that support blockchain infrastructures and networks of all shapes and sizes.
+Supra is a Layer 1 blockchain ecosystem and oracle infrastructure provider built around a vertically integrated stack of services, including data feeds, dVRF, automation, bridging, and developer tooling.
 As the Supra network has increasingly developed, the platform has continued to increase its usability for many protocols, networks, dApps, and related infrastructures via its wide range of middleware product and service offerings.

 As many of you know, blockchains are designed to be contained systems, meaning at a specific instance their integrity is represented through a well-defined and immutable data set (i.e., in many ways they are confined on-chain at a protocol level).
 This means that because each block must be cryptographically linked to the previous one, it is impossible to modify the contents of a block once it has been finalized (i.e., finality) and committed on-chain.

-Therefore, applications using the chain require access and egress points for data related to the utility of smart contracts.
+Therefore, smart-contract applications often need secure ways to bring external data on-chain and, in some cases, trigger actions based on that data.
 With a suitable infrastructure, which performs actions based on dynamic data sets, smart contracts can trigger different actions depending on the contents of the chain and the provided off-chain information.

 These access points are typically called oracles.
 As a reminder, an oracle allows Web3 applications to interact with internal and external blockchain systems and legacy systems, sourcing information, compute resources, and financial systems such as SWIFT and others.
 By providing access to the outside off-chain world, oracles can assess real-world data, while smart contracts are then able to calculate corresponding actions on-chain as required conditions are met.